 Before the service expires, customers will have the option to extend for an additional four or 12 months.

-The Mail Forwarding for Temporary Relocation service is offered for any duration.
-While the minimum price for Mail Forwarding for temporary residential relocation is based on a three month period, the minimum price for temporary business relocation is based on a period of one month.
+The Mail Forwarding for Temporary Relocation / Other service is offered for any duration.
+While the minimum price for Mail Forwarding for temporary residential service is based on a three month period, the minimum price for temporary business service is based on a period of one month.
 Customers can extend the service before the expiry date for as long as needed.
 If the original service purchased was for less than three months and the customer subsequently wishes to renew the service for any period of time, the price of the extension will be calculated based on the period in excess of three months.